tgncosist2/luckyfortune-privacy-policy/index.md

 # Lucky Fortune Privacy Policy

-This privacy policy applies to the Lucky Fortune app (“Application”) developed by **[개발자 이름 또는 팀 이름]** (“Service Provider”) as an Ad Supported service.
+This privacy policy applies to the Lucky Fortune app (“Application”) developed by **[Mr.Kang]** (“Service Provider”) as an Ad Supported service.
 This service is provided “AS IS”.

 ### Information Collection and Use
 For a better experience, while using the Application, the Service Provider may require you to provide certain personally identifiable information (“PII”), including but not limited to: Name, Date of Birth, and Time of Birth.
 For analysis, you may voluntarily provide: Facial Photo and Palm Photo.